LisiLisenok/Chime/scheduling.md

 	"hours": "hours in cron style, String",
 	"days of month": "days of month in cron style, String",
 	"months": "months in cron style, String",
-	"days of week": "days of week in cron style, String",
+	"days of week": "days of week in cron style, String, optional",
-	"years": "years in cron style, String"
+	"years": "years in cron style, String, optional"
 };
 ```
 Cron timer is rather powerful and flexible.